-Regardless of where you live or where you work, it is unlikely you will ever hear the results of your report.
-Confidentiality laws protect a family’s privacy.
+Regardless of where you live or where you work, it is unlikely you will ever hear the results of the report.
+Confidentiality laws protect the families’ privacy.
 Also know that it is not uncommon for families to withdraw their child from the program after an allegation of abuse.
-The report you made may be the last piece of information you have about a child’s situation, but you should feel confident that you fulfilled your responsibilities.
-If the child and the family remain in your family child care home, you, various local agencies or the Family Advocacy Program can offer help and support to the family by focusing on enhancing protective factors in their family and community.
+The report may be the last piece of information you have about a child’s situation, but you should feel confident that you have fulfilled your obligations.
+If the child and the family remain in your program, you and the management team can help the family build strength by enhancing protective factors in the program and community.

-Sometimes, caregivers worry that they could be sued or punished for making a report.
+You might be worried you could be sued or punished for making a report.
 This is not the case.
-You are protected by law as a mandated reporter.
-A family cannot sue you for making a report in good faith.
-Likewise, you cannot be retaliated against for making a report in good faith about a suspected incident in your program.
+All mandated reporters are protected by law.
+A family cannot sue a mandated reporter for making a report in good faith.
+Likewise, you cannot be retaliated against by another staff member for making a report in good faith about a suspected incident in your program.

-Common Concerns that Prevent Providers from Making Reports
+Common Concerns that Prevent Staff Members from Making Reports:

-Childcare providers sometimes worry that reporting suspected child abuse or neglect might harm a career or get the individual fired.
-This can make staff members hesitant to make a report, but you should know that Child Protective Services, Family Advocacy Program, and the command want to keep victims of abuse safe.
-But they also want to help families work through their parenting issues so parents can develop healthier relationships when they can.
+You might worry that reporting suspected child abuse or neglect might impact a person’s career or get the individual fired.
+This can make some people hesitant to make a report, but you should know that Child Protective Services, want to keep victims of abuse safe.
+They also want to help families work through their parenting issues so they can develop healthier relationships .
 Thinking about what happens to the career of a family member has no legal bearing on the requirement to report suspected child abuse or neglect.

-I don’t want to “turn in” my fellow provider, or household member.
+I don’t want to turn in my coworker.

-When you suspect a fellow provider or household member of child abuse or neglect, you might find yourself in an uncomfortable situation.
-You might feel like you are “turning in” your fellow provider or household member, and this is hard.
-Remember, though, that it is your job to keep children safe.
+When you suspect a coworker or program partner of child abuse or neglect, you might find yourself in an uncomfortable situation.
+You might fear you are turning in your coworker, and this is hard.
+However, remember your responsibility to keep children safe.
 You are a mandated reporter and must report your suspicions.
-Failure to do so can have devastating consequences for children and for you.
+Failure to do so can have devastating consequences for children.
+Remember that you cannot be retaliated against in the workplace for your report, and your program administrators will work with management to make sure you feel comfortable making the report.
 Talk to someone you trust if you need support.

-You will feel a range of emotions after making a report: frustrated, angry, disappointed, nervous, relieved.
-All of these emotions are expected.
-Make sure you talk to someone to help you deal with the emotions you are feeling.
-The following video helps explain what you might experience after a report and how you can get help.
+You may feel a range of emotions after making a report: frustration, anger, disappointment, nervousness, or relief.
+All these emotions are expected.
+Make sure you have someone to talk to and to help you deal with the emotions you are feeling.
+The following video helps explain what you might experience after a report and how others can help.

-As you learned in Lesson One, you have a responsibility to report a suspected case of abuse or neglect.
+As you learned in Lesson One, you have an obligation to report a suspected case of abuse or neglect.
 It is not your job to identify the abuser.
 If you suspect abuse, you need to make a report and allow investigators to determine if abuse or neglect is occurring.

 - Observe children for signs of abuse or neglect.